 By: John Szymankiewicz, Beer Law Center

-Over a career as an engineer, project manager, lawyer and business owner, I’ve learned how to deal with customers, especially upset and ill-tempered customers.
-I think negotiation is a key factor in dealing with customers.
-I’d try and share my thoughts on the topic of negotiation, and maybe you can co-op some of them for your own use or situation.
+Over a career as an engineer, project manager, lawyer and business owner, I’ve learned how to deal with customers, especially upset and ill-tempered ones.
+I think negotiation is a key factor in effectively dealing with customers.
+I’ll share my thoughts on the topic of negotiation, so maybe you can co-op some of them for your own use or situation.

 They’re Mad, Now What?